brettbits/BEVPerformanceHelper/README.md

 BEVPerformanceHelper
 ====================

-Objective-C class for measuring and tracking performance (currently focused on time measurement)
+Objective-C (and soon, Swift) class for measuring and tracking performance (currently focused on time measurement)

-Example usage:
+Example Objective-C usage:

 ```